 Bring Lean Improvements to the Administrative Areas of Your Organization!

 Extending their eight-step process to the realization of a lean office, Tapping and Shuker use a customer service case studyto illustrate the effectiveness of the value stream storyboard.This popular volume provides organizations with a proven system for implementing lean principles in the office.
 In addition to providing a thorough overview of basic lean concepts, this book details methods for identifying the administrative activities in need of attention.
 To address these, it applies the eight-step process for removing waste and reorganizing workflow.
-Accompanying the book is a CD containing a lean assessment tool, a storyboard template, charts, a team charter, and worksheets.
+Accompanying the book are downloadable resources containing a lean assessment tool, a storyboard template, charts, a team charter, and worksheets.